 By first writing what you value, then matching it with an action and feeling you will connect your action back with a value.

 I value connection with my partner – I will leave my phone in another room at night because this will make me feel more connected to myself and my husband instead of my phone.

 I value eating healthy food – I will start my day with a smoothie instead of black coffee because it makes me feel healthier.

 I value a strong body – I will start my day with 15-20 min yoga because it makes me feel awake and strong.

 I value a no-stress morning – I will meditate for 20 min in the morning before I see my family

-I value my creativity – I will free write for 5 minutes and writing down what I am grateful for because it makes me feel positive and calm.
+I value my creativity – I will free-write for 5 minutes and write down what I am grateful for because it makes me feel positive and calm.

-Now it’s your turn, write down what you value.
+Now it’s your turn, to write down what you value.
 What activities would honor your values?

 How do you want to feel?
-How can you start do more of that?
+How can you start to do more of that?

 Action is essential.
 Book time on your calendar.